fieldtrip/website/tutorial/timefrequencyanalysis.md

 - cfg.t_ftimwin is the length of the sliding time-window in seconds (= tw).
 We have chosen cfg.t_ftimwin = 5./cfg.foi, i.e. 5 cycles per time-window.
 When choosing this parameter it is important that a full number of cycles fit within the time-window for a given frequency.
 - cfg.tapsmofrq determines the width of frequency smoothing in Hz (= fw).
 We have chosen cfg.tapsmofrq = cfg.foi\*0.4, i.e. the smoothing will increase with frequency.
 Specifying larger values will result in more frequency smoothing.
 For less smoothing you can specify smaller values, however, the following relation determined by the Shannon number must hold (see [Percival and Walden (1993)](http://lccn.loc.gov/92045862)):

-  K = 2*tw*fw-1, where K is required to be larger than 0.
+`K = 2*tw*fw-1`, where K is required to be larger than 0.

-K is the number of multitapers applied; the more tapers the greater the smoothing.
+K is the number of tapers applied; the more, the greater the smoothing.

 These settings result in the following characteristics as a function of the frequencies of interest: